leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step1.md

 # Detecting data races with Go
 ## Identifying read/writes
-In Go, we can detect data races with a simple command which we'll reveal in a bit.
-Before we do that, take a look at the code in `data_race_example.go`.
+In Go, we can detect data races with a simple command which you may have already seen in the relevant documentation above.
+Before we detect a data race with Go, take a look at the code in `data_race_example.go`.
 This code definitely has a data race in it.
 Before we use Go's magical powers to identify where the data race causing culprits are, let's try to identify it ourselves.

 >>Q2: In the function `getUserId` what line is a write operation?<< =~= 25